 Defined Benefit transfer values are calculated as the best estimate of the cash sum that would need to be invested in the Scheme in order to reproduce your benefits at retirement.
 A Statement of Entitlement to a guaranteed Cash Equivalent Transfer Value of your benefits will be provided on request.
-You will need to pass the information provided to the administrator of your new pension arrangement to investigate whether the transfer can proceed.
+You will need to pass the information provided to the administrator of your new pension arrangement to investigate if the transfer can proceed.

-Following the changes introduced by the Government in the 2014 Budget, transfers from Defined Benefit schemes to Defined Contribution (Money Purchase / DC) schemes, continue to be permitted.
+Following the changes introduced by the Government in the 2014 Budget, transfers from Defined Benefit schemes to Defined Contribution (Money Purchase / DC) schemes, will continue to be permitted.
 However, since 6 April 2015, members have been required by law to obtain independent financial advice before any transfer can proceed (unless the transfer value does not exceed £30,000).

-TPT must be satisfied that you have received appropriate independent advice before allowing a transfer to a Defined Contribution arrangement.
+TPT must be satisfied that such advice has been received before proceeding with a transfer to a Defined Contribution arrangement.
+We will let you know what evidence is required.

-^{}If you left service before 1 January 1991, some of your pension may not increase between your date of leaving and your retirement date.
+If you left service before 1 January 1991, some of your pension may not increase between your date of leaving and your retirement date.
 For further information, please contact TPT.

-^{}Members are entitled to one cash equivalent transfer value free of charge in every 12 month period.
+Members are entitled to one cash equivalent transfer value free of charge in every 12 month period.
 Further transfer values can be provided on request but there will be a charge for each additional one issued in any 12 month period.
+Further details, including charges applicable, are available on request.